million-mesfin/Senior-Project-RCIMS/README.md

 # Senior Project RCIMS

 ## Overview
-Senior Project RCIMS (Remote Clinical Information Management System) is a comprehensive platform designed to manage clinical information remotely.
+Senior Project RCIMS (Rehabilitation Center Information Management System) is a comprehensive platform designed to manage clinical information remotely.
 It includes features for patient management, professional management, appointment scheduling, messaging, and more.

 ## Features
 - **User Authentication**: Secure login and signup for users.